syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-find-and-replace.md

 You can find either the first occurrence or all the occurrences of a pattern of text in a PowerPoint presentation using the `Find` or `FindAll` method and replace it with other text.

-The following code example illustrates how to find all the occurrences of a pattern of text using Regex pattern and replace it with other text.
+The following code example illustrates how to find all the occurrences of a pattern of text using the Regex pattern and replace it with other text.

 {% tabs %}

 {% highlight c# tabtitle="C# [Cross-platform]" %}

-//Load or open an PowerPoint Presentation. using (FileStream inputStream = new FileStream("Sample.pptx", FileMode.Open, FileAccess.Read, FileShare.ReadWrite))
+//Load or open a PowerPoint Presentation. using (FileStream inputStream = new FileStream("Sample.pptx", FileMode.Open, FileAccess.Read, FileShare.ReadWrite))
 {
     //Open an existing PowerPoint presentation.
     using (IPresentation pptxDoc = Presentation.Open(inputStream))
     {
-        //Find all the occurrences of given pattern of text in the PowerPoint presentation using Regex.
+        //Find all the occurrences of a given pattern of text in the PowerPoint presentation using Regex.
         ITextSelection[] textSelections = pptxDoc.FindAll(new Regex("{[A-Za-z]+}"));
         foreach (ITextSelection textSelection in textSelections)
         {